Federated Causal Discovery From Interventions: Experiments

-We construct multiple federated setups to demonstrate the efficacy of \ours{}.
-We compare \ours{} results with the centralized approach, and the performance of a non-collaborating client.
-Next, we analyze naive averaging-based and proximity-based aggregation methods, especially elaborating on the shortcomings of the former facing vertical data distributions.
-We conclude by comparing \ours{} to methods in the literature on real-world and synthetic graphs, and analyzing its scalability.
+To empirically showcase the efficacy of \ours{}, we conduct a thorough evaluation by comparing its results against both a centralized setting and non-collaborating clients.
+Additionally, we scrutinize naive averaging-based and proximity-based aggregation methods discussed earlier, providing specific insights into the limitations of the former when confronted with vertical data distributions.
+Finally, we conclude our assessment with scalability experiments and a comparative analysis of \ours{} against selected baselines in the literature on both real-world and synthetic graphs.